La Lloma, Can Leandro, Valencia, Spain 2022

 We enjoy testing proverbs to see if they can withstand rigorous analysis under experimental conditions, and so far, we have managed to disprove quite a few of their claims.
 We have observed numerous clouds without silver linings, we have gathered a wealth of evidence showing that laughter is not the best medicine and we found that every single pot reached boiling point regardless of whether it was being watched or not.
 We also tested the old saying, “You don’t always get what you pay for, but you never get what you don’t pay for” and this turned out to be the hardest nut to crack, but we finally did it, thanks to this wine.
 It gave us a singularly wonderful ‘fine wine’ experience, but without the associated price tag.
 At £15.95, it’s just remarkable value and Jancis Robinson and The Wine Advocate both agree (see below)!

 In the glass, it looks like a Pinot Noir, as it’s morello cherry-red and translucent, but it leans back towards Spain in terms of flavour, with a lovely cold stone mineral aspect that enlivens it as much as the natural acidity and it puts you in mind of those Raul Perez wines from Bierzo, but there’s more fruit in the centre, it’s less edgy and nervy than those, so it’s not wholly dissimilar to a New Zealand Pinot Noir.
-Oh dear!
-I haven’t conveyed this very well at all.
-To describe myself, I have three letters only.
 13.5% alc.
 60% Bonicaire and 40% Monastrell.
 Drink now-2028.
+Vegan-friendly

 The Wine Advocate: “The 2022 La Lloma is their young red from old vines, a blend of 60% Bonicaire and 40% Monastrell from head-pruned vines planted in 1946 and 1979 that they took over six years ago and had to recover.
 The varieties fermented separately, the Bonicaire with 100% full clusters and carbonic maceration and the Monastrell with 30% full clusters, and then they aged separately in used 500-litre barrels for two months before being blended and put back in barrel for another four months.
 It has 13.5% alcohol and notable freshness and acidity, with a spectacular nose, perfumed, floral, fresh and elegant, and a medium-bodied palate, fine-boned, with chalky tannins and very good grip.
 It's superb, and a really good value too.
 Drink now-2028.”
 93 points